Farm Fresh Appalachia Farm Tours 2020

 How it works for Farm Tourists:

 Farm Tourists will purchase a car pass for the day.
 This pass is for an entire car load of guests.
 Tourist will be able to purchase tickets online and in person at various events and locations.
 After they make their ticket purchase, they receive a digital Farm Tour packet.
 The packet will include a map of the tour, a schedule for the day with all farm information and events, and instructions (what to bring, not to bring pets etc.).
-The Farm Tourist determines their own destination as this is a “self-guided” tour.
+The Farm Tourist determines their own destinations in this self-guided tour.

 Early-bird tickets will go on sale April 6, 2020.